aheald-quadball/us-quadball-rulebook/rulebook.md

 In order to cause the knockout effect, a dodgeball must be live.

 A. To be live, a dodgeball must:
 i.
 Either be thrown, kicked, or otherwise intentionally propelled by a beater or be intentionally dropped by a beater when not required to be dropped by a rule.
 ii.
 Must not have been in contact with an opponent at the moment it was released, or otherwise finished being propelled. iii.
 Must not have touched the ground or any hoop base, become out-of-bounds, or been caught.
 a.
-In these cases, the dodgeball is live until the action indicated has occurred.

-iv.
-Must not have been stripped by an opponent’s body, another dodgeball, or the quadball.
+In these cases, the dodgeball is live until the action indicated has occurred. iv.
+Must not have been stripped by an opponent’s body, another dodgeball, or the Quadball.
 B. Any dodgeball that is not live is considered dead.

 5.2.3.
 Held dodgeballs